Applications for access permits

 It is the responsibility of the access card manager to review the data.
 If the application is signed without the aforementioned items being satisfactory, the police will resend/reject the background check application.
 In all cases, it is necessary to submit a new application.

-If applying for a minor, their guardian must also approve the application with an electronic signature.
+If applying on behalf of a minor, their legal guardian must also approve the application with an electronic signature.

-Signature requests are active for 30 days, and all parties must sign the application within that time.
-Applications that are not fully signed after 30 days are deleted.
+Signature requests remain active for 30 days, and all parties must complete their signatures within that period.
+Applications that are not fully signed within 30 days will be deleted.

 Access card managers can track the status of applications they have submitted at requests.isavia.is.
 Further definitions of each status can be found below: